ChaseAlll/P2/README.md

 ## Installing LiveSplit
  * Navigate to the LiveSplit [homepage](https://livesplit.org/)
  * Click the _download_ button on the homepaage
-   * this will lead you to the different LiveSplit downloads
+   * _This will lead you to the different LiveSplit downloads_

   ![download](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/download.png)